gaofengchun/OpenVINOIoTPeopleCounter/README.md

 sudo pip3 install numpy paho-mqtt termcolor py-cpuinfo
 ```

+#Instructions to convert Caffe and TF models to IR
+The instructions written in bash code, are located inside the appropriate Model Folder, source

 ### Instructions
 - Clone the repository: `git clone https://github.com/josejacomeb/OpenVINOIoTPeopleCounter.git`
 - Change your current directory to the project directory *OpenVINOIoTPeopleCounter*